Yosemite Renaissance Exhibit and Competition

-The Call to Artists for YR34 has been extended through November 25th!
+The Call to Artists for Yosemite Renaissance 35 has begun!

-Opening at the Yosemite Museum Gallery on Feb 22nd, 2019
+The exhibit opens at the Yosemite Museum Gallery on Feb 21st, 2020

-Celebrate Yosemite and the Sierra!
+Celebrate Yosemite and the California Sierra.
 Share your work!

 The annual Yosemite Renaissance Exhibition offers artists inspired by Yosemite and the Sierra Nevada a unique opportunity to promote their work.
 The exhibit opens at the historic Yosemite National Park Museum Gallery in the heart of Yosemite Valley, then travels to other art centers across California.

 For over 150 years, artists have played an important role in the establishment of our state and national parks, inspiring people to visit iconic natural sites, and to protect our natural resources.
 Yosemite Renaissance is dedicated to this ideal.

 Philosophy and Approach

 Subject matter must be related to the landscape, environment, wildlife and people of Yosemite National Park and the California Sierra Nevada region.

 Both representational and non-representational submissions are allowed.
 We encourage artist who apply to celebrate the beauty and wonder of nature, but also to consider and explore environmental issues, ecology, biology, forestry, community, political, spiritual and cultural subjects.